mickjc750/str/README.md

 If a line terminator is not found, an invalid strview_t is returned and the source string is unmodified.

  If the source string already contains one or more lines:
-Any mixture of (CR,LF,CRLF,LFCR) can be handled, a CRLF or LFCR sequence will always be interpreted as 1 line ending.
+Any mixture of (CR,LF,CRLF,LFCR) can be handled, a CRLF or LFCR sequence will always be interpreted as one line ending.
-In this case eol may be NULL.
+In this case *eol may be NULL.

  If the source string is being appended to one character at a time, such as when gathering user input:
 Any type of line ending can be handled by providing variable eol.
 This variable stores the state of the eol discriminator, regarding if a future CR or LF needs to be ignored.
 It's initial value should be 0.
+See the test suite for usage of this.

 &nbsp;
 # strbuf.h